hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 Incomparable Miners: Dwarfs spend much of their lives underground searching for precious minerals, and they are the best in the world at this kind of work.
-In the city of Hammerheim they apply similar skills to the search for wyrdstone.
+In the city of Mordheim they apply similar skills to the search for wyrdstone.
 When checking for wyrdstone at the end of a game, add +1 to the number of pieces found for a Dwarf warband.